diditong/full-stack-development/content/home/features.md

 Hello!
-I am Jiashuo Tong, an MSCS student at University of Southern California.
+I am Jiashuo Tong, a master's student in Computer Science at University of Southern California.
 Here is my LinkedIn profile: https://www.linkedin.com/in/jiashuotong/

 I created this website for two purposes:
 1. Document my practical and theoretical knowledge in software development, data structures, algorithms, programming languages, etc.